casper-network/docs-archive/implementation/appendix.rst

 The CasperLabs serialization format is used to pass data between wasm and the CasperLabs host runtime.
-It is also used to persist global state data in the Merkle-Patricia trie.
+It is also used to persist global state data in the Merkle trie.
 The definition of this format is as follows:

 Basic data types
 ~~~~~~~~~~~~~~~~